 Thamus

-A longitudinal research platform tracking how large language models represent contested topics — and how those representations change over time.
+A longitudinal research platform auditing how large language models present contested topics in their outputs and how those outputs change over time.

 “You offer your pupils the appearance of wisdom, not true wisdom, for they will read many things without instruction and will therefore seem to know many things, when they are for the most part ignorant.”